 I am an economist.
 As a professional ecologist I have been trained in the economy of nature.
 It is only those economists that service the financial industry who treat the human economy as if it is separate from the economy of nature.
 Since the time of Adam Smith the evidence has been overwhelming that they are tragically wrong.
 I continue to be impressed by the … Continue reading The economy of nature and the case for big government

 There are several parallels between the COVID-19 pandemic and climate change, but perhaps the most disturbing is the intentional disregard of the value of human life in favor of money.
 This is hardly the first time since the end of WWII that money vs. lives has defined our daily lives.
 From the institutionalized denial of the damage from smoking tobacco, to the utter failure of … Continue reading Their money and your life - the clarity of climate change and COVID-19

-A video presentation of the last lecture of BSC2862 – Global Change Ecology and Sustainability fall semester 2019.
-Photo above courtesy of Marie Gwynn, Moscow, ID Continue reading Rules of engagement in the era of planetary transformation
+A video presentation of the exit lecture for my courses on climate change at the University of Florida Photo above courtesy of Marie Gwynn, Moscow, ID Continue reading Rules of engagement in the era of planetary transformation

 Golfing while the mountains burn.
 Photo from Beacon Rock Golf Course.

 Personally, I would rate the likelihood of staying under two degrees of warming as under 10 percent. – Michael Oppenheimer 2017

 Do not depend on the hope of results.
 You may have to face the fact that your work will be apparently worthless and even achieve no result at all, if not perhaps results opposite to what you expect.
 As you get used to this idea, you start more and more to concentrate not on the results, but on the value, the rightness, the truth of the work itself. – Thomas Merton